invariant-labs/protocol/docs/docs/what_is/glossary.md

 The automated market making algorithm given by product formula ${x\cdot y=k}$.

-### Flash Swap

-A trade that uses the tokens purchased before paying for them.

 ### Liquidity Provider / "LP"

 A liquidity provider is someone who deposits tokens into a given liquidity pool.
 Liquidity providers take on price risk and are compensated with trading fees.